 The College Board provides the Texas Education Agency (TEA) with annual examination results and demographic information for Texas public school Advanced Placement (AP) examinees.
-International Baccalaureate (IB) provides TEA with annual examination results.
-In the 2016-17 school year, IB did not provide demographic information for Texas public school IB examinees.
+International Baccalaureate (IB) provides TEA with annual examination results, and in the 2017-18 school year, provided data on gender for Texas public school IB examinees.
 Data on public school student grade level, race/ethnicity, economic status, gender, and advanced course completion, as well as other relevant district, campus, and student information, are obtained from the TEA Public Education Information Management System (PEIMS).
-College Board data on grade level, race/ethnicity, and gender for AP examinees are used when the equivalent PEIMS data are not available.
+College Board data on grade level, race/ethnicity, and gender for AP examinees and IB data on gender for IB examinees are used when the equivalent PEIMS data are not available.
 Sums of examinees or examinations by student characteristic and by program participation may differ from one another or from the total of all examinees or examinations.
-Whereas counts of all examinees reflect all examinees reported by the testing companies, counts of examinees by race/ethnicity and by gender reflect examinees who could be found in PEIMS plus examinees who could not be found in PEIMS but for whom the specified demographic data were available from the College Board.
+Whereas counts of all examinees reflect all examinees reported by the testing companies, counts of examinees by race/ethnicity and by gender reflect examinees who could be found in PEIMS plus examinees who could not be found in PEIMS but for whom the specified demographic data were available from the testing companies.
 Examinees reported by the testing companies may not be found in PEIMS because of data reporting errors.
 Because data on other student characteristics and program participation are not available from the testing companies, counts of examinees by these data reflect only those examinees who could be found in PEIMS.
 Additionally, counts of AP and IB course completers or courses completed may differ from counts of AP and IB examinees or examinations, respectively, because (a) not all course completers take examinations, (b) not all examinees complete and receive credit for advanced courses, and (c) it may not have been possible to match some College Board or IB records to student records in PEIMS.